 2. Childcare standards

-2.2.
-Discussion: Current national standards stipulate minimum contact hours with trained childhood educators, educator:child ratios, and formal training for educators.
+Current national standards stipulate minimum contact hours with trained childhood educators, educator:child ratios, and formal training for educators.
 The Science Party does not believe that childcare minimum standards need to raised.
-Rather, the Science Party believes that allowing all parents to access childcare is the highest priority.
-We believe that all children in childcare should receive some element of formal education, however increasing minimum standards will increase costs.
+Rather, allowing all parents to access childcare is the highest priority.
+All children in childcare should receive some element of formal education, however increasing minimum standards will increase costs.
 For parents who wish to send their children to more educationally focused child care, the option to pay for this level of education is still available to them.